-PART 10 - CONTENTS Chapter 31 - The Song Remains the Same Chapter 32 - In the World Acknowledgements for Part 10
+PART 10 Contents Chapter 31 - The Song Remains the Same Chapter 32 - In the World Acknowledgements for Part 10

 Chapter 31 – The Song Remains the Same

-There are no sunsets, just silence
+There are no sunsets

-‘The Girl Who Wanted To Be God’ – Manic Street Preachers
+Manic Street Preachers – ‘The Girl Who Wanted To Be God’

 From the moment I read about Inga-Maria’s case and felt so intensely drawn to writing what has become this blog, I found that any time I wrote or co-wrote a new song, it was either about Inga-Maria personally or about some aspect of the case.
 This is something that has continued unabated for over a year now, and shows no sign of diminishing.
 I don’t know if I’ll ever write songs again about another subject.
 I would have expected to have at least started writing songs about other subjects by now, but it just hasn’t happened.
 As far as I know, being an avid student of music history, this is something that is unprecedented in music.
 But I feel I just can’t write songs about anything else, nor do I want to.
 In fact, so intense is this passion that I feel I’d rather not write any more songs than write about another subject.
 Maybe it’ll change someday.
 If it does it does, honest songwriting is all about ‘feel’ so I guess I’ll know whenever the heart charts a different course.
 But until whenever that might be, this will be the way it is.

-It’s something my friends and bandmates Ingmar and Daniel have been I think very understanding about, and especially my songwriting partner Ingmar, who clearly never bargained on working with someone who just keeps writing about the same subject over and over again!
+It’s something my bandmates have been understanding about, and particularly my songwriting partner Ingmar, who clearly never bargained on working with someone who just keeps writing about the same subject over and over again!
 After I think the fourth song I’d co-written with him that was about Inga-Maria’s case, he expressed some exasperation one night over dinner but when I explained that I felt simply unable to write about anything else, he rolled with it and the subject hasn’t come up again since.
 So although my bandmates and the manager of our band don’t share my obsession with the case, they’ve grown to accommodate it and been supportive of it.
 Although I’ve never discussed this aspect with them, it must have been strange for them to have this case appear as if from out of nowhere and then it having not gone away in all the months since.
 By now I’m resigned to that being the way it is, in some ways I feel like I’m a vehicle or a conduit through which this case can continue to gain coverage until it’s hopefully resolved, and I’ve been very honoured to hear from many people throughout Northern Ireland and beyond who tell me this blog single-handedly reignited interest in the case from the Autumn of 2016 onwards by refreshing the memories of many people who would have been aware of the case back in 1988 but for whom in the words of a number of locals “it had faded from memory”.
 In addition, I’ve been told by a considerable number of people in the communities of Co.
 Antrim that this blog has led to many younger people who were never aware of the case before to start asking questions and start becoming motivated to add their voices to the increasing calls for long-overdue justice to be done and to be seen to be done for Inga-Maria and her family.

 Chapter 32 – In the World